 - Education to oncologists about the current data on medical cannabis and cannabinoid drugs for cancer and cancer-related symptoms

 To address these barriers, Impetus Digital can help in a number of ways.
 Our comprehensive and interactive platform – the Impetus InSite Platform – can be used to co-create and annotate regulatory dossiers, educational materials, study protocols, and journal submissions.
-Further, companies can utilize the platform’s popular discussion forum and debate-style discussions, anonymous web forms, and case study feature to gain insights from oncologists, payers, or patients on their views surrounding medical cannabis.
-Finally, another use of the platform includes the delivery of continuing medical education (CME) to oncologists and other healthcare professionals.
+Further, companies can utilize the platform’s popular discussion forum (InSite Exchange™) and debate-style discussions, anonymous survey tools (InSite Surveyor™), and case study feature to gain insights from oncologists, payers, or patients on their views surrounding medical cannabis.
+Finally, another use of the platform includes the delivery of continuing medical education (CME) or other learning activities (OLA) to oncologists and other healthcare professionals.

 Using the Impetus InSite Platform for advisory boards, working groups, or CME is an efficient and cost-effective way to gain insights or deliver medical education.
 The virtual nature of the boards and working groups can help increase the engagement rates of the advisors or participants, who are often extremely busy.
 Furthermore, the asynchronous assignments give the advisors time to pause, reflect, process, and review their colleagues’ comments on their own time, allowing for more thoughtful insights.
 Impetus and their technical team create, program, project-manage, and report all assignments.
 Hence, the manufacturer’s workload is minimal and so are the costs when compared to more traditional in-person meetings.